 How long are the wines aged with this classification?
 Surprisingly these categories are similar, but not entirely consistent across Spain, starting with “Roble” (oak) which generally refers to young wine aged for short period of only a few months in total (both in barrel and bottle).

 All “Crianza” wine produced in the regions of Rioja and Ribera del Duero require a minimum of two years ageing, of which one year must be completed in barrel and the other in bottle.
 Other regions in Spain also require a total of two years aging for Crianza status, but with a minimum of only six months in oak.

 RESERVA & GRAN RESERVA

 In Rioja, “Reserva” wines must be aged a minimum of three years, with one year of that time in barrel, and “Gran Reserva” wines must be aged for five years, with two years in barrel at the minimum.

 Reserva wines across the rest of the country have a lower minimum barrel ageing period of 18 months.
 Another consideration is that only in Rioja is the size of the barrel limited to the standard 225L “Bordeaux barrel” which facilitates a greater contact of wine with wood.

 That two-for-one offer on “Gran Reserva” at your local supermarket may not be such a tempting deal after all.

-The other issue with this focus on oak aging is that it can also overshadow the other critical and fundamental winemaking factors such as the location of the vineyard, “terroir” and the agin process in general – especially true when shorter barrel aging is preferred following wetter seasons, for example.
+The other issue with this focus on oak aging is that it can also overshadow the other critical and fundamental winemaking factors such as the location of the vineyard, “terroir” and the aging process in general – which rings especially true when shorter barrel aging is preferred following wetter seasons, for example.